iterative/mlem.ai/content/docs/user-guide/deploying/index.md

 issues.

 Setting up remote state manager is a lot like setting DVC remote.
-All you need to do is provide uri where you want to store state files.
+All you need to do is provide a URI where you want to store state files.
 E.g. for s3 it will look like this

 ```cli